rhymeswithfloral/hist5702w_notebook/RegEx_TheDigitalSwiffer.md

 #### The joining begins!

-I started with nation and worked backwards because I knew that nation would always be England and that there were now blank cells in the _current county_ or _old county_ columns for any of the rows.
+I started with nation and worked backwards because I knew that nation would always be England and that there were no blank cells in the _current county_ or _old county_ columns for any of the rows.

 	FIND:
 		(\s)+(England)